-- Recognize that the education of children is a joint responsibility of the parents or guardians and school community. - Send children to school ready to participate and learn.
-Ensure that they attend school regularly, on time, and for the duration of the school day.
-Ensure absences are excused. - 3) Insist children be dressed and groomed in a manner consistent with the student dress code. - Help children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 5) Know school rules and help children understand them to maintain a safe, orderly environment. - 6) Convey to children a supportive attitude towards education and the District. - 7) Build good relationships with school staff and community. - 8) Work with our schools to maintain open and respectful communication.
+- 1) Recognize that the education of children is a joint responsibility of the parents or guardians and school community. - 2) Send children to school ready to participate and learn.
+Ensure that they attend school regularly and on time.
+Ensure absences are excused. - 3) Insist children be dressed and groomed in a manner consistent with the student dress code. - 4) Help children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment.

+- 5) Know school rules and help children understand them to maintain a safe, orderly environment. - 6) Convey to children a supportive attitude towards education and the District. - 7) Build good relationships with school staff and community. - 8) Work with our schools to maintain open and respectful communication.